ryngonzalez/ryngonzalez.com/_work/fetchnotes/project-dachshund.md

   <iframe src="//player.vimeo.com/video/111774425" height="532" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 </div>

-### Simple, compelling onboarding
+### Simple, compelling on boarding

-We wanted to make onboarding an area where we could teach more of the benefits of our system, while also making it easy to login as an existing user, or create an account as a new one:
+We wanted to make on boarding an area where we could teach more of the benefits of our system, while also making it easy to login as an existing user, or create an account as a new one:

 <iframe src="//player.vimeo.com/video/111774419" height="532" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>